arif-so/phpstorm-vue-typescript-linting-error-fix/README.md

+## Fix "Vue: Cannot find module '...' or its corresponding type declaration" error

-## I fixed my issue by making a file called 'vue-shim.d.ts' in the src folder and then restarting PHPStorm
+I fixed my issue by making a file called 'vue-shim.d.ts' in the src folder and then restarting PHPStorm.

 vue-shim.d.ts code:
 ```javascript